Hello, parents and guardians

 What do you do with the data?

 We do not collect any data from children.
-They can register a password to help recover a lost password, but we do not store this as the email will be hashed out and only available when matched with a specific username.
+They can register an email to help recover a lost password, but we do not store this as the email will be hashed out and only available when matched with a specific username.

 Do you have adverts on PopJam?